Lula returns to office in a troubled, divided Brazil

 One supporter was arrested for making a bomb that was discovered on a truck laden with aviation fuel at the entrance to Brasilia airport, and confessed he was seeking to sow chaos to provoke a military intervention.

+“Leaders who were supposed to reassure and unite the nation…allowed silence or inopportune and deleterious protagonism to create an atmosphere of chaos and social disintegration,” Mourao said in a speech on Saturday night, December 31.

+Mourao defended Bolsonaro’s four years in power for leaving a strong economy, but criticized environmental backsliding after deforestation in the Amazon reached a 15-year-high.

-Authorities have deployed 10,000 police and troops to reinforce security at Sunday’s celebrations and search participants, who cannot bring bottles, cans, flag masts or toy guns.
-Carrying firearms by civilians has also been temporarily banned.
+As tens of thousands of Lula supporters arrived in central Brasilia for Sunday’s celebrations, authorities deployed 10,000 police and troops to reinforce security and search participants, who cannot bring bottles, cans, flag masts or toy guns.
+Carrying firearms by civilians was also temporarily banned.

 Organizers said delegations from 50 nations and 19 heads of state and governments, including the king of Spain, have confirmed their attendance.

-On Friday, before flying to Florida, Bolsonaro delivered a teary address to the nation in which he condemned the bomb plot as a “terrorist act” but praised protesters camped outside army barracks across the country. – Rappler.com
+On Friday, before flying to Florida, Bolsonaro delivered a teary address to the nation in which he condemned the bomb plot as a “terrorist act” but praised his supporters who camped outside army barracks across the country calling for a coup. – Rappler.com

 There are no comments yet.
 Add your comment to start the conversation.